 Each trap was aligned in the field on a north-south axis.
 A foraging tray was placed on the front portion of the floor panel centered under the capture slot.
-Four perches made of dead giant reed or 1⁄2" diameter dowel were installed in each trap: one in each trap corner at chest height (except above the door) and one in a rear corner at knee height (for subordinate birds).
-A warning/ informational sign was stapled to the front of each trap (Appendix A).
+Four perches made of dead giant reed or 1⁄2" diameter dowel were installed in each trap; one in each trap corner at chest height (except above the door) and one in a rear corner at knee height (for subordinate birds).
+A warning/informational sign was stapled to the front of each trap (Appendix A).
 Shade cloth was applied to the west-facing side panel.
 Finally, a one-gallon water guzzler, approximately one (1) pound (lb) of sunflower-free wild birdseed (on the foraging tray), and live decoy cowbirds were added to each trap, and the trap was locked.

-Each trap contained the minimum preferred two male: three female live decoys as of 1 April, and 3 males: 5-6 females as of 14 April and subsequently.
+The program captured its own decoys: the traps contained decoy cowbirds beginning on 6 April and had the preferred minimum decoy ratio (2 males, 3 females) as of 16 April, and 3 males, 5-6 female decoys as of 19 April and subsequently.
 The right primary wing feathers of each female decoy were kept clipped to ensure their demise upon accidental release or escape.
-Some of the live decoys used to stock the traps in the early season were captured on site.
+All of the live decoys used to stock the traps in the early season were captured on site.